openssl/technical-policies/policies/coding-style.md

     typedef struct name_st NAME;
 ```

-For examples, look in ossl_type.h, but note that there are many exceptions
+For examples, look in [ossl_typ.h][7], but note that there are many exceptions
 such as BN_CTX.
 Typedef'd enum is used much less often and there is no
 convention, so consider not using a typedef.
 When doing that, the enum
 name should be lowercase and the values (mostly) uppercase.
+Note that enum
+arguments to public functions are not permitted.

 The ASN.1 structures are an exception to this.
 The rationale is that if
 a structure (and its fields) is already defined in a standard it's more